alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 ![Visual Studio Project Config]({{site.url}}/assets/docker_2_6.png)

+6. Clean / Rebuild the project.

-6. Happy building and debugging. :)
+7. Happy debugging. :)

 ![Visual Studio Project Config]({{site.url}}/assets/docker_2_7.png)

-The container is run with the --rm flag above.
-You may want to remove it and save the container not to install everything everytime the command s run.
+The container is run with the `--rm` flag above.
+You may want to remove it not to install everything everytime the command is run.